 Upon successful completion of this course, the student should be able to diagnose, service and repair various automotive glass problems, provide professional service to customers, and manage and supervise jobs and employees.
 The student will be required to provide ANSI Z87 safety glasses and may be expected to provide other basic hand tools and /or equipment.
 2 hrs. lecture, 1 1/2 hrs. lab/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$40 to \$300.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$40 to 300.

 Motorcycle Maintenance and Repair (2 CR)